falcon75/otp-messaging/README.md

 <br>

-## Ideas
+## Features

+- One time pad Encryption ✅
+- Firebase messaging backend (post encryption) ✅
-- Share keys with a QR code displayed on screen
+- Share codebook with friends via Airdrop ✅

-- Firebase messaging backend, this comes after encryption so is not really a security concern
-- This could instead be a fun feature living on top of a secure messaging app
+This could instead be a fun feature living on top of a secure messaging app

 <br>